A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Reduced-Form IV Calibration and Endogeneity Analysis

 \subsection{Addressing Endogeneity: The Identification Strategy}

 To address the endogeneity problem, we must isolate the portion of capital outflows driven purely by technical failures within the DeFi ecosystem, independent of broader macro-financial conditions.
-We adopt the identification strategy of Gabaix and Koijen (2024), adapted for discrete distress events.
+We adopt the identification strategy of \citep{gabaix2024granular}, adapted for discrete distress events.

 \paragraph{The Identification Problem.} Let $\text{AggFlow}_t$ be the aggregate capital flow and $\text{Spread}_t$ be the commercial paper spread.
 A naive regression of $\text{Spread}_t$ on $\text{AggFlow}_t$ is likely biased because both are functions of a common unobserved macro factor $F_t$ (e.g., Fed policy surprises):